peteroupc/peteroupc.github.io/graphics.md

 ## Notes

-[^1]: Matt Saettler, "Graphics Design and Optimization", Multimedia Technical Note (Microsoft), 1992, contains a rich discussion of graphics used in classic multimedia and game applications.
+[^1]: Matt Saettler, "Graphics Design and Optimization", Multimedia Technical Note (Microsoft), 1992, contains a rich discussion of graphics used in classic games and other audiovisual computer applications.
 Not mentioned in that document are graphics resembling:<br> (1) Segmented liquid crystal displays, of the kind that Tiger Electronics was famous for.
 These are simple to emulate, though: design a screen-size picture that assigns each segment a unique color and, each frame, draw black pixels on the screen where the segments that are "on" are, and draw white pixels (or another background) elsewhere on the screen.<br>(2) Vacuum fluorescent displays, notable in user interfaces of some media player applications that resemble a "stereo rack system".

 [^2]: A computer has adequate performance for classic graphics if it achieves a score of&mdash;<br>(a) 2700 or greater on the 3DMark2000 benchmark when run without graphics acceleration, or<br>(b) 1500 or greater on the 3DMark2000 CPU Speed Test.<br>Either score corresponds to the running of a then-demanding 3-D graphics demo at 60 frames per second or faster.